-To enhance occupant wellbeing, occupied patient, staff and visitor areas should benefit from a view to an outside space via a window or opening that is within 8m.
-Ideally, this should be to a landscaped or external space that offers a connection with nature.
+To enhance occupant wellbeing, occupied patient, staff and visitor areas should benefit from a view to an outside space via a window or opening that is within 8 metres.
+Ideally, longer term occupants should be within 4 metres with views to a landscaped or an external space that offers a connection with nature.